Capital hill: Astros, Nats put World Series eyes on pitching

 Because in this Year of the Home Run, the focus of the 2019 Fall Classic is on the mound.

+“I know a few guys in their rotation, and I’m personally excited that they’re in this position, and I’m just very excited to get in there,” Cole said late Saturday night.

-A throw-down for the ages, maybe.
-With a neat twist, too: The Astros and Washington Nationals share a spring training complex — they met in the exhibition opener, and Scherzer gave up a homer to the first batter of the game.
+The matchup comes with a neat twist, too: The Astros and Washington Nationals share a spring training complex — they met in the exhibition opener in February, and Scherzer gave up a homer to the first batter of the game.

 Now, eight months later, they meet for real, beginning Tuesday night at Minute Maid Park.
 The 107-win Astros trying to take their second crown in three years, the wild-card Nationals making their Series debut.

+Houston opened as a 2-1 favorite of the Las Vegas sports books.

-Cole is lined up for the opener, with Verlander and Zack Greinke to follow.
+Cole is lined up for Game 1, with Verlander and Zack Greinke to follow.

 “We got some pretty big boys that can pitch,” Astros manager AJ Hinch recently said.